Power and Leadership Are Different

 The Difference between Power and Leadership

 It can be hard to wrap your head around.
 However, once you get this, it can definitely empower you.
-It is important to note that studies have shown that personal power, which is often determined by followers, is usually more important than positional power, which is often determined by the organization (Yukl & Falbe, 1991).
+It is important to note that studies have shown that personal power, which followers often determine, is usually more important than positional power, which is often determined by the organization (Yukl & Falbe, 1991).

-I believe these concepts can have a significant impact on organizations, and this is especially true if there is either a perfect match or complete mismatch of leadership and power.
+I believe these concepts can significantly impact organizations, especially if there is either a perfect match or a complete mismatch of leadership and power.
 Remember that there are numerous types of power and leadership.
-For example, there are reward, expert, coercive, referent, and legitimate powers, and there are several types of leadership styles ranging from autocratic to Laissez-faire.
+For example, there are reward, expert, coercive, referent, and legitimate powers, and several leadership styles ranging from autocratic to Laissez-faire.
 So let’s see this in practice.

 On the other hand, we might have a Transformation Leader that relies on referent powers.
 In this case, we would likely see increased productivity because the teams would recognize both the positional authority and the effort to increase trust and mutual respect within the organization.
 Of course, this would also likely result in substantially greater personal power for the leader and, thus, even greater influence.